Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/projection/README.md

 > It is preferable to use Querydsl syntax since projections will break during compilation and not in run-time.
 With the second approach you could rename POJOs fields and keep invalid field names in the `Projection`

-To read more on this topic, please, refer to [XAP Projection API](https://github.com/Gigaspaces/xap-spring-data/wiki/Reference-Documentation#projection).
+To read more on this topic, please, refer to [Gigaspaces Projection API](https://github.com/meirfarajGig/spring-data-gigaspaces/wiki/Reference-Documentation#projection).